promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module3/README.md

 ---

 # Module 3
-## Access S3 bucket in-cloud using Application server
+## Securely access data on in-cloud region S3 bucket

 You now have the files from the object storage copied to your Amazon S3 bucket.
 In this module, you will configure the Application server in the in-cloud region to connect to your S3 bucket and provide access to the objects in the bucket.